Today, I’m sharing my Word of the Year for 2020!

-In less than a month, all three vendor spaces, a large part of my monthly income and the identity I had built this blog around was gone.
+In less than a month, all three vendor spaces, a large part of my monthly income, and the identity I had built this blog around were gone.

 The losses felt completely overwhelming at the time.

-But had I not spent months being intentional about cultivating local vendor contacts, learning how to manage my schedule, developing the skills of painting and decorating and being careful with the resources I had been entrusted, it could have been so much worse.
+But had I not spent months being intentional about cultivating local vendor contacts, learning how to manage my schedule, developing the skills of painting and decorating, and being careful with the resources I had been entrusted with, it could have been so much worse.

 After a bit of prayerful reflection, in 2017, I chose the word “open” for my Word of the Year.

 I mean, if there is ever a time to be “open” to new opportunities, it’s when you find yourself at a crossroads, right?

 It’s only in hindsight I can see 2017, broke me wide open in the most painful and beautiful ways.